javVM/image-processing-api/README.md

     { "message": "Failed to persist task data in database: connection timeout." }
     ```
 #### GET /tasks/{taskId}
-Retrieves details of an existing taskId
+Retrieves details of an existing task
 - **Path parameter**
     * taskId (string): ID of the task to retrieve
 - **✅ Response (200 OK)**